Stolen base

 The all-time stolen base leader, Rickey Henderson, steals third base in 1988.

 In baseball, a stolen base occurs when a runner advances to a base unaided by other actions and the official scorer rules that the advance should be credited to the action of the runner.
 The umpires determine whether the runner is safe or out at the next base, but the official scorer rules on the question of credit or blame for the advance under Rule 10 (Rules of Scoring) of the MLB's Official Rules.

 A stolen base most often occurs when a base runner advances to the next base while the pitcher is pitching the ball to home plate.

-Successful base stealers must be fast and have good timing.

 Background

 Ned Cuthbert, playing for the Philadelphia Keystones in either 1863 or 1865, was the first player to steal a base in a baseball game, although the term stolen base was not used until 1870.
 For a time in the 19th century, stolen bases were credited when a baserunner reached an extra base on a base hit from another player.
 For example, if a runner on first base reached third base on a single, it counted as a steal.
 In 1887, Hugh Nicol set a still-standing Major League record with 138 stolen bases, many of which would not have counted under modern rules.
 Modern steal rules were fully implemented in 1898.

 Graph depicting the yearly number of home runs (blue line) and stolen bases (pink line) per MLB game.
 The two primary periods in which the stolen base was popular were before 1920 and again in the 1970s and 1980s.

 Base stealing was popular in the game's early decades, with speedsters such as Ty Cobb and Clyde Milan stealing nearly 100 bases in a season.
 But the tactic fell into relative disuse after Babe Ruth introduced the era of the home run - in 1955, for example, no one in baseball stole more than 25 bases, and Dom DiMaggio won the AL stolen base title in 1950 with just 15.
 However, in the late 1950s and early 1960s, base-stealing returned to prominence primarily thanks to Luis Aparicio and Maury Wills, who broke Cobb's modern single-season record by stealing 104 bases in 1962.
 In turn, Lou Brock broke Wills’ record in 1974, as did Rickey Henderson in 1982.
 The stolen base remained a popular tactic through the 1980s, perhaps best exemplified by Vince Coleman and the St. Louis Cardinals, but began to decline again in the 1990s as the frequency of home runs reached record heights and the steal-friendly artificial turf ballparks began to disappear.